 While it might not feel like it, your home has a certain amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a major amount of electricity to start up.
 When those appliances turn on, they consume a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, don’t have as much power available to them.

 If this is the lone issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
-If you’re tired of the flickering, schedule an appointment with Temp Air System Inc. We’ll assess the situation and see if an equipment upgrade or circuit changes can help the problem.
+If you’re tired of the flickering, schedule an appointment with Temp Air System Inc..
+We’ll assess the situation and see if equipment upgrades or circuit changes can help the problem.

 When should I be concerned about flickering lights?